 Hire a Houston Criminal Defense Attorney for the Best Possible Outcome

 As a defendant, you shouldn’t sit back and hope that your charge is dropped, reduced or dismissed.
 You should engage a knowledgeable criminal defense lawyer to look for reasons why that should happen and then present them to the prosecutor or judge.

 Contact the Neal Davis Law Firm today and let us help.
-We’ll start by providing you a free legal review of your case.
+We’ll start by providing you a legal review of your case.
 Then, you can decide how to proceed.